-These are carried out through the Association's subsidiary company World-Wide Groundwater Ltd. Following completion of the Global Environment Facility project on groundwater governance, no further income has been received since 2014.
+These are carried out through the Association's subsidiary company World-Wide Groundwater Ltd. (WWGW).
+Following completion of the Global Environment Facility project on groundwater governance, no further income has been received since 2014.
 The company is, however, maintained at a small charge in the event of further requirements arising for its use.
+WWGW's bank account was used as a temporary repository for a part of IAH's funds (£91,863) while new banking arrangements were being put in place for the Association.
+This followed unexpected closure by the bank of IAH's account.